SATS Ltd: Acquisition of Worldwide Flight Services

+On 5 November 2024, SATS and its wholly owned subsidiary Worldwide Flight Services (WFS), known collectively as the SATS Group, unveiled a new unified global visual identity.

 Gateway Services

 SATS Gateway Services encompass Passenger Services, Ramp and Baggage Handling, Cargo Handling, Aviation Security, Aircraft Interior Cleaning and Cargo Delivery and Management.

 SATS runs ground handling and airline catering operations at nearly 44 airports across Asia Pacific and the Middle East.
-Besides its operations in Singapore, SATS has also established a network in Asia through joint ventures in China, Hong Kong, Macau, India, the Philippines, Indonesia, Taiwan, Vietnam and the Maldives.
+Besides its operations in Singapore, SATS has also established a network in Asia through joint ventures in Mainland China, Hong Kong, Macau, India, the Philippines, Indonesia, Taiwan, Vietnam and the Maldives.

 SATS Security Services

 SATS Security Services provides security services for aviation-related activities at the Singapore Changi Airport.

 SATS HK

 SATS acquired 100% of Menzies Aviation (Hong Kong) Ltd (MAHK) for approximately HK$18 million (approximately S$3.3 million) on 11 November 2008.
 Following the acquisition, it was renamed as SATS HK Limited on 7 April 2009.

 SATS HK is one of the four ground handling agents at the Hong Kong International Airport (HKIA).
 It is also one of the four licensed ramp handlers at HKIA.
 SATS HK provides passenger and ramp handling services including baggage handling, load control and flight operations to 11 airlines.
-Amongst its key customers are American Airlines, Asiana Airlines, Etihad Airways, HK Express and Hong Kong Airlines.
+Amongst its key customers are American Airlines, Asiana Airlines, Etihad Airways, and Hong Kong Airlines.